 The statement of activities reports the changes in net assets from operating and nonoperating activities.
 Nonoperating activities reflect contributions for long-term investments and capital projects and the investment return in excess of the amount utilized in operations, as described in note 8.
-In addition, nonoperating activities include changes in the values of split-interest agreements and interest rate swaps, net assets released from restrictions for capital purposes, and certain other nonrecurring transactions.
+In addition, nonoperating activities include changes in the values of split-interest agreements, net assets released from restrictions for capital purposes, and certain other nonrecurring transactions.
 All other activity is classified in operating activities.

 Grants and contracts awarded by federal and other sponsors, which are generally considered nonreciprocal transactions restricted by sponsors for certain purposes, are recognized as revenue when qualifying expenditures are incurred and conditions under the agreements are met.
-Other grants and contracts are considered contribution revenue when donor imposed conditions, if any, are met.

-There were no significant conditional contributions or advance payments from sponsors at June 30, 2023.
-Total revenue from grants and contracts recognized in net assets without donor restrictions was \$2,298 and \$10,425 for the years ended June 30, 2023 and 2022, respectively.
+Total revenue from government grants recognized in net assets without donor restrictions was \$4,019 and \$2,298 for the years ended June 30, 2024 and 2023, respectively.
+Included in the amount for the year ended